OSLUV/OpenLuminaire-Software/README.md

 The easiest way to change the splash image that appears when the lamp first turns on is by using GIMP.

-1. Download and install GIMP at https://www.gimp.org/downloads/
+1. Download and install GIMP
 2. Open the desired image in GIMP.
 Resize it to 240x240 pixels.
 3. Go to `File > Export as...` and rename the image to `image.c`
 4. In the export menu, use these settings.